Skip over main navigation

 Studies so far have shown that the cause is related to a combination of environmental and genetic factors.

-How is it diagnosed?
+How is Lower EGIDs diagnosed?

-Currently, the diagnosis of these conditions relies on expert Gastroenterologist performing a colonoscopy and endoscopy to look at your gut lining and take multiple biopsies.
+Currently, the diagnosis of these conditions relies on an expert Gastroenterologist performing a colonoscopy and endoscopy to look at your gut lining and take multiple biopsies.

 It is also essential to have a full assessment of your symptoms and medical history.
 The symptoms are not diagnostic, but a clue can be the observation of the symptoms that are aggravated by specific foods, as food intolerance seems to play a role in the cause of the conditions.
 The biopsies are examined under the microscope by an expert pathologist.
 The pathologist determines the level of eosinophils and the presence of pathological features.
-In the case of eosinophilic gastritis, there is a preliminary agreement that the diagnosis requires eosinophils to be greater than 30 cells per high powered microscopic field in at least 5 fields.
+In the case of eosinophilic gastritis, there is a preliminary agreement that the diagnosis requires eosinophils to be greater than 30 cells per high-powered microscopic field in at least 5 fields.

-Diagnosis also requires careful exclusion of parasite infections and other types of inflammatory conditions in the gut that can increase the eosinophil levels.
+Diagnosis also requires careful exclusion of parasite infections and other types of inflammatory conditions in the gut that can increase eosinophil levels.

-What are the treatment options?
+What are the Lower EGIDs Treatment Options?

 Identifying the causative foods in EGID's can be extremely difficult, due to delayed responses (non-ige reactions)and often there are multiple causes/sensitivities.
 Therefore, therapy is often a combination of numerous food type avoidance (specialised formulas for infants or complex cases) along with antihistamines and/or anti-inflammatory medication including glucocorticoids (steroids).